matwilso/matwilso.github.io/_posts/gpt-sim.md

 >Imagine video-based GPT4/5 trained on the entirety of YouTube (cooking videos, DIY, home improvement, exercise, sports, gardening, etc), or in other words, a high-fidelity general-purpose reality simulator.
 <br><br>
 What does this enable?
 In robotics?
-In general, to bring advances in information technology to the world of atoms?
+In general, for bringing advances in information technology to the world of atoms?

-Based on the capabilities of recent language models like GPT3, it seems possible and *quite likely* that we can create a "good-enough" general-purpose reality simulator using a relatively stupid future-prediction training approach.
+Based on the capabilities of recent language models like GPT3, it seems possible and *quite likely* that we can create a "good-enough" general-purpose reality simulator using relatively dumb future-prediction training.
 Maybe not super soon, but definitely sometime on our horizon.

 With a powerful "learned simulator" like this, we could generate RL environments with physical accuracy and generality light-years beyond what is possible with current simulators.

 Simulate an egg cracking, pouring out, and sizzling on a frying pan.
 A paintbrush dipping into a bucket, and leaving a red streak of paint on the wall behind it.
-Sunlight passing through a magnifying glass, catching a pile of dry leaves on fire; a rising trail of smoke, a marshmallow cooking over the flame.
+Sunlight passing through a magnifying glass, catching a pile of dry leaves on fire---a rising trail of smoke, a marshmallow cooking over the flame.
 A human stepping to the side when someone else is walking towards them, or getting mad if that someone gets too close and bumps into them.

 Any number of other “soft” or hard-to-model interactions, which we have trouble writing computer programs for, but for which we have---or could collect---a lot of data.

-The data-driven approach to simulation definitely seems the way to go.
+Data-driven simulation definitely seems the way to go.
 Unify all compartmentalized, special-case simulation modes (rigid-body, fluids, optics, agents, etc.) into a single useful tool for robot learning, engineering, scientific discovery.
 Something that works well enough across the entire range of tasks we care about.

 Imagine sim2real learning with the smallest possible reality gap.
 Model-based learning with the best possible model.
 All in a package that is natural to interface with.

 We could “prompt” a learned simulator with a video sequence to match our specific robotics setup and task.
-Film a video of our room layout and our paintbrush dipping into the paint bucket; the model automatically generates a virtual scene of our scenario that we can freely modify.
+Film a video of our room layout and our paintbrush dipping into the paint bucket---the model automatically generates a virtual scene of our scenario that we can freely modify.
 “What about blue paint instead?”

 No XML files, no painstaking calibration or modeling the articulated physics of e.g., a Rubik’s Cube.
 (With all the cubing videos on YouTube, we're especially well covered here lol)